amoe/kernighan-ritchie-2e/NOTES_KERNIGHAN_RITCHIE.md

 This is actually way more complicated because it's not just as simple as saying:
 "a tab produces 8 spaces".
 Rather, a tab jumps the notional cursor to the next tab stop.
 I rewrote 1-20 to detab using the modulus operator.

+# Chapter 2: Types, Operators and Expressions

+ANSI C added some things with respect to the types available in C:

+* Signed and unsigned forms of all integers along with notations for their values
+* Float operations possible with the `float` type and also a distinct `long double` type.
+* Concatenation of string contants at compile time
+* Adding enumerations.
+* Adding the `const` qualifier for declarations.
+* New rules for coercion during arithmetic to support the above changes.